aestevaomoraes/google-analytics-revenue-conversion-analysis/README.md

 Companies often track website traffic but struggle to understand:

 - Which sessions generate revenue
-- Which channels convert best
+- Which acquisition channels convert best
 - Which landing pages drive purchases
 - How user behavior impacts conversion
 - Which devices contribute most to sales